 - Linking you to your Virgin Red account where you have asked us to do that in your Virgin Money Wallet.

-- Helping to resolve any problems or complaints you may have, or fixing errors.
+- Helping to fix mistakes and sort out any problems or complaints you may have.

-- Administering any offers or promotions you’ve agreed to participate in.
+- Manage any offers or promotions you take part in.

 - Closing your account.